aniketDash7/rag_implementation/README.md

 # RAG
-We need to pick a model and at the moment it feels like all the good models are based on "meta-llama", so we will pick "meta-llama/Llama-2-7b-hf".
 According to the ULMFiT approach the llama-2 ( 7 billion ) has only been upto to the LM-Pretraining phase, it has done none of the fine tuning or instruction tuning.
 We will implement a framework to help large language model be more accurate and upto date.
 This is called Retrieval Augmented Generation ( RAG )
 Let's talk about the generation part for now